bamablee/controller-demo/README.md

 ## Requirements
 This package expects to be run on a fairly modern Linux system with Python 3.6 and access to PyPI and the Boost project's download area.
-The code was developed on a machine running Ubuntu 16.04 LTS.
+The code was developed on a machine running Ubuntu 16.04 LTS with the python36 and python36-dev packages installed.

+This package has also been run on a CentOS-6 system with the rh-python36 and devtools-6 Software Collections packages installed and enabled.

 ## Getting Started
 After cloning the project, run scripts/bootstrap.sh to set up the virtual